hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 family of related methods][gradient-descent-family] that improve on this basic idea, but we'll start with the basic version first.)

+TODO: An explanatory figure goes here.

 TODO: Describe the math behind (minibatch) SGD; decay learning rate over the period of the training

+TODO: Need to introduce L-BFGS at some point since this is the optimisation algorithm used in Gatys et al.

+---

-*Finally*, we have our first complete learning image classifier.
+Finally we have our first complete learning image classifier!
 Given some image as a raw array of numbers, we have a parameterised (score) function that takes us to category scores.
 We have a way of evaluating its performance (the loss function).
 We also have an algorithm to